Starcounter/Docs/guides/puppet-web-apps/html-view-guidelines/README.md

 ### Guideline 1: Separation of Presentation and Content

 To make applications look great when running independently while also allowing them to visually blend with other applications, it is beneficial to separate the presentation and the content.
-This is accomplished using the `<template is="starcounter-composition">` element.
+This is accomplished using the `<template is="declarative-shadow-dom">` element.

 The basic boilerplate of a Starcounter HTML view, which is created by adding a `Starcounter HTML template with dom-bind` file in Visual Studio, looks like this: